 Needless to say, we had no problems changing to a virtual meeting via zoom.
 Since we don’t know exactly what’s going to happen yet, today’s update is focused on the positive.
-Tax breaks that are, not COVID tests.
+Tax breaks are, not COVID tests.
 That joke is now a little too close to home.

 Italian Superbonus Tax Breaks

 Renovating a home in Italy is not easy or cheap.
 Walls are stone, brick, and concrete, not wood and drywall like in America.
-Italy’s aggressive tax breaks are meant to stimulate investment in old homes in urban areas that have historically weighed down the Italian property.
+Italy’s aggressive tax breaks are meant to stimulate investment in old homes in urban areas that have historically weighed down Italian property.
 A market that’s been hit particularly hard in 2020 due to COVID.

 Fortunately for our finances, our groovy 70s lux pad in Bardonecchia, Italy is both old and urban.
 Here are some of the highlights from Italy’s 2020 tax breaks on home refurbishments in urban zones.
 These deductions are available to anyone who is a resident and pays tax in Italy.

 - 50% deduction for renovations with a price ceiling of €96,000 for each property.
-I hope we spend far less than €96,000 euros on our home renovation, but one things for sure, being able to take a 50% tax reduction on €96,000 is a huge help!
+I hope we spend far less than €96,000 euros on our home renovation, but one thing is for sure, being able to take a 50% tax reduction on €96,000 is a huge help!

-- 50 to 90% tax deduction on restoring façades including balconies, windows, eaves, gutters and thermal coating insulation.
-We’ve got a balcony, we’ve got windows older than I am!
+- 50 to 90% tax deduction on restoring façades including balconies, windows, eaves, gutters, and thermal coating insulation.
+We’ve got a balcony, and we’ve got windows older than I am!

-- 50% tax deduction on the purchase price of energy-efficient home appliances, limit of €10,000.
+- 50% tax deduction on the purchase price of energy-efficient home appliances, the limit of €10,000.
 That SMEG Fridge I’ve been eyeing better be green.
 I certainly know our new water heater, dishwasher, washer, and dryer will be!
-Note to self, find out if water conserving toilets count.
+Note to self, find out if water-conserving toilets count.